 Are they working on it already?

-Slipknot entered some kind of studio back in April, if this Twitter post of Shaun ‘The Clown’ Crahan and Taylor is to be believed – what’s more, it backs up those ‘next year’ rumours.
+Slipknot entered some kind of studio back in April 2018, if this Twitter post of Shaun ‘The Clown’ Crahan and Taylor is to be believed – what’s more, it backs up those ‘next year’ rumours.
 Exciting stuff indeed.
 In a more recent Kerrang!
 Q&A session, though, Taylor said that nothing will be put to tape until the start of 2019.
 “I have fantastic news,” he said.
 “Some of you know, but I’ll just make it official right now: we are working on a new album.
 It’s only in the demo stages right now, however we have very serious, tentative plans to go into the studio at the beginning of next year and get this fucking going.”

-Speaking to NME last year, Crahan also let loose a little more info on their writing process.
+Speaking to NME in 2017, Crahan also let loose a little more info on their writing process.
 “Every three or four months we’ve been getting together and we’ve been writing for up to 30 days,” he said back in August 2017.
 “Currently, we have about 27 pieces of work – about seven or eight are completed.
 They’re not completed songs, that’s far from the truth.
 That’s where people start fighting over Corey Taylor not being there or Jim wanting to do something else.
 We as artists have demanded that we get together every three or four months and blow our brains out with art.
 We’ve been trying to create as much art as possible.”

 Is there a title?

 Yes, it’s called ‘We Are Not Your Kind’.

 Speaking to Iowa radio station, Lazer 103.3, Shawn ‘Clown’ Crahan previously hinted that band have worked on new material since 2016.